Bootstrap Seasonal Unit Root Test under Periodic Variation: Conclusion

 \section{Conclusion}

-In this paper we analyze the augmented and unaugmented HEGY tests in the seasonal heterogeneous setting.
-Given root at 1 or $-1$, the asymptotic distributions of the test statistics are standard.
-However, given concurrent roots at 1 and $-1$, or roots at $\pm i$, the asymptotic distributions are neither standard, pivotal, nor directly pivotable.
-Therefore, when seasonal heterogeneity exists, HEGY tests can be used to test the single roots at 1 or $-1$, but cannot be directly applied to any combinations of roots.
+In this paper we analyze the augmented and the unaugmented HEGY tests in the periodically varying setting.
+For root at 1 or $-1$, the asymptotic distributions of the testing statistics are standard.
+However, for any combinations of roots at 1, $-1$, $i$, and $-i$, the asymptotic distributions are not standard, not pivotal, and cannot be easily pivoted.
+Therefore, when periodic variation exists, the HEGY test can be applied to test any single real roots, but cannot be directly applied to any combinations of roots.

-Bootstrap proves to be an effective remedy for HEGY tests in the seasonal heterogeneous setting.
-The two bootstrap approaches, namely 1) seasonal iid bootstrap augmented HEGY test and 2) seasonal block bootstrap unaugmented HEGY test, turn out both theoretically solid.
-In the comparative simulation study, seasonal iid bootstrap augmented HEGY test has better performance when testing roots at 1 or $-1$, but seasonal block bootstrap unaugmented HEGY test outperforms when testing roots at $\pm i$.
+Bootstrap proves to be an effective remedy for the HEGY test in the periodically varying setting.
+The two bootstrap approaches, namely 1) the seasonal iid bootstrap augmented HEGY test and 2) the seasonal block bootstrap unaugmented HEGY test, turn out to be theoretically solid.
+In the simulation study, we compare these two bootstrap tests with the non-seasonal bootstrap augmented HEGY test by \cite{burridge2004bootstrapping} and the Wald test by \cite{ghysels1996periodic}.
+It turns out that the seasonal iid bootstrap augmented HEGY test has the best performance when we test root at 1, $-1$ and when we test the concurrence of roots at $1$, $-1$, and $\pm i$; on the other hand, the seasonal block bootstrap unaugmented HEGY test prevails when we test roots at $\pm i$.
+Real data application shows the importance of our bootstrap approaches in constructing powerful tests.

-Therefore, when testing seasonal unit roots under seasonal heterogeneity, the aforementioned bootstrap HEGY tests become competitive alternatives of the Wald-test proposed by Ghysels et al. (1996).
-Further study will be needed to compare the theoretical and empirical efficiency of the two bootstrap HEGY tests and the Wald-test by Ghysels et al. (1996).